Jain schools and branches: Monastic orders

-Svetambara
+Criticism of monasticism and beliefs

+Several scholars and scriptures of other religions as well as those of their counterpart Śvetāmbara Jains criticize their practices of public nudity as well as their belief that women are incapable of attaining spiritual liberation.

+Śvetāmbara

-The Śvētāmbara (white-clad) is one of the two main sects of Jainism. Śvētāmbara is a term describing its ascetics' practice of wearing white clothes, which sets it apart from the Digambara whose ascetic practitioners go naked. Śvētāmbaras, unlike Digambaras, do not believe that ascetics must practice nudity.
-Svetambara monks usually wear white maintaining that nudism is no longer practical. Śvētāmbaras also believe that women are able to obtain moksha. Śvētāmbaras maintain that the 19th Tirthankara, Mallinath, was a woman.
-Some Śvētāmbara monks and nuns cover their mouth with a white cloth or muhapatti to practise ahimsa even when they talk.
+The Śvetāmbara (white-clad) is one of the two main sects of Jainism. Śvetāmbara is a term describing its ascetics' practice of wearing white clothes, which sets it apart from the Digambara whose ascetic practitioners go naked. Śvetāmbaras, unlike Digambaras, do not believe that ascetics must practice nudity. Śvetāmbara monks usually wear white maintaining that nudism is no longer practical. Śvetāmbaras also believe that women are able to obtain moksha. Śvetāmbaras maintain that the 19th Tirthankara, Mallinath, was a woman.
+Some Śvetāmbara monks and nuns (Sthanakvasis and Terapanthis) cover their mouth with a white cloth or muhapatti to practise ahimsa even when they talk.
 By doing so they minimise the possibility of inhaling small organisms.
-The Śvētāmbara tradition follows the lineage of Acharya Sthulibhadra Suri.
+The Śvetāmbara tradition follows the lineage of Acharya Sthulibhadra Suri.
 The Kalpa Sūtra mentions some of the lineages in ancient times.

 Both of the major Jain traditions evolved into sub-traditions over time.
-For example, the devotional worship traditions of Śvētāmbara are referred to as Murti-pujakas, those who live in and around Jain temples became Deravasi or Mandira-margi.
+For example, the devotional worship traditions of Śvetāmbara are referred to as Murti-pujakas, those who live in and around Jain temples became Deravasi or Mandira-margi.
 Those who avoid temples and pursue their spirituality at a designated monastic meeting place came to be known as Sthānakavāsī.

-Śvētāmbarins who are not Sthānakavāsins are called Murtipujaka (Idol-worshipers).
-Murtipujaka differ from Sthanakvasi Svetambaras in that their derasars contain idols of the Tirthankaras instead of empty rooms.
+Śvētāmbaras who are not Sthānakavāsins are called Murtipujaka (Idol-worshipers).
+Murtipujaka differ from Sthanakvasi Śvetāmbara in that their derasars contain idols of the Tirthankaras instead of empty rooms.
 They worship idols and have rituals for it.
 Murtipujaka monastics and worshippers do not use the muhapatti, a piece of cloth over the mouth, during prayers, whereas it is permanently worn by Sthanakvasi.
 The most prominent among the classical orders called Gacchas today are the Kharatara, Tapa and the Tristutik.
 Major reforms by Vijayanandsuri of the Tapa Gaccha in 1880 led a movement to restore orders of wandering monks, which brought about the near-extinction of the Yati institutions.
 Acharya Rajendrasuri restored the shramana organisation in the Tristutik Order.